Academic Policies on Accommodations

 7. Current and/or past accommodations.

 Specific documentation guidelines are provided to assist students in obtaining appropriate documentation from qualified licensed professionals.
-The provision of this documentation assists the disability services coordinator in understanding the impact of the disability, the student’s needs, and potential accommodations.
+The provision of this documentation assists the SAS Case Manager in understanding the impact of the disability, the student’s needs, and potential accommodations.
 Documentation is required for the following reasons:

-3. to review the nature of the disability and its impact in the postsecondary environment; and
+3. to review the nature of the disability and its impact in the postsecondary environment

 The Converse University Wellness Center does not administer evaluations/assessments required for documentation of disabilities.
-The Wellness Center can 'screen' for symptoms relating to ADHD but will refer students elsewhere for formal evaluation for ADHD and LD or other documented disabilities.
+The Wellness Center can screen for symptoms, but will refer students elsewhere for a formal assessment for ADHD, learning disabilities, or other disabilities that fall outside of their scope of services.

-The Case Manager for Student Accessibility Services will review submitted materials and set up a meeting to discuss appropriate accommodations with the student.
+The Case Manager for Student Accessibility Services will review the submitted materials and schedule a meeting to discuss appropriate accommodations with the student.